sorted01/Filametrix/README.md

 # Filametrix Mod
-# Important
-As the Stealthburner has been revised the "motor plate" doesn't fit anymore.
-I've uploaded the motor plate you need to use for filametrix.

 This is a mod of the Voron Stealthburner which adds a filament cutting possibility!

 ![Image](https://user-images.githubusercontent.com/83211473/235375660-0192f0ec-643e-4637-aa77-7b43cf537856.png)
 ![image](https://github.com/sorted01/Filametrix/assets/83211473/0ce0be5b-109b-4fe7-905f-fe22846c1f3a)

-## Update
 ### Main Body
 #### Main Body with Filamentsensor Option has been added.
 - SB_CW2_Main_Body_Cutting_with_2xD2F_ECAS